Cheadle, Staffordshire

-Cheadle is a market town and civil parish in the Staffordshire Moorlands District of Staffordshire, England, with a population of 12,165 at the 2011 census.
+Cheadle is a market town and civil parish in the Staffordshire Moorlands District of Staffordshire, England.
 It is located between Uttoxeter, Leek, Ashbourne and Stoke-on-Trent.
+Dating back to Anglo-Saxon times, it lies within the historic Staffordshire Hundred of Totmonslow.
+In 2011 the parish had a population of 12,165.

+Etymology

+Cheadle is first attested in the Domesday Book of 1086, in the forms Celle and Cedla.
+The first part of the name comes from the Common Brittonic word which survives in modern Welsh as coed ("woodland"), and was thus once a place-name meaning "wood".
+As Old English became the dominant language in the area, this place-name became the basis for a new one through the addition of the Old English word lēah ("clearing in woodland"), which thus meant "cleared land at Ced".

 History

-Cheadle is an historic market town dating back to Anglo-Saxon times, being referred to in Domesday Book (1086).
-It lies within the historic Staffordshire Hundred of Totmonslow: for administrative purposes, it is now part of the Staffordshire Moorlands area.

-Cheadle appears in Domesday Book as "Celle" held by the lord of the manor, Robert of Stafford, at the time the area covered 6 miles by 3 miles and listed 9 families.
+Cheadle appears in Domesday Book as held by the lord of the manor, Robert of Stafford, at the time the area covered 6 miles by 3 miles and listed 9 families.
 In 1176 the Basset family acquired the manor of "Chedle" and in 1250 Ralph Basset was granted a market charter and annual fair by King Henry III.

 In 1309, 75 families are recorded as using a corn-grinding mill sited near Mill Road.
 Fifty years later, a new church was built in the village replacing a 12th-century structure and this church remained in use until 1837.

 In 1606 a school was founded by the church, and in 1685 the then curate of the parish, Rev, Henry Stubbs, left an endowment to found a grammar school in Cheadle.
 The school was built at Monkhouse (behind the High Street) and was active until 1917.
 The endowment continues to this day.
 The Monkhouse is currently home to 3rd Cheadle Scout Group.

 By 1676 Cheadle's population is recorded as just over one thousand, and a hundred years later (1772) as one thousand eight hundred.
 At this time the main source of employment was agriculture and farming.
 During the same period a new workhouse was built and opened.
-It was extended under the Cheadle Union an 1837.
+It was extended under the Cheadle Union in 1837.
 Part of the original building was demolished in 1909, renamed an infirmary.
 The whole complex was demolished in 1987 and a new hospital was built on the site, which was opened in 1989 by Princess Anne.